England have picked exciting squad, says McCullum

 England fast bowler Steven Finn said the hosts would be looking to match the New Zealanders' positive and innovative tactics.

 “They are obviously very strong.
-To get to the final of the World Cup is no mean feat," Finn told the England and Wales Cricket Board website.
+To get to the final of the World Cup is no mean feat," Finn told the England and Wales Cricket Board website (www.ecb.co.uk).

 “They’re an exceptional one-day side but we’re looking to go toe-to-toe with them and we’re looking to fight fire with fire."